mertsenn1/KardeslerMinibus/readme2.txt

 Contributors
 Mehmet Bahadır Erkan - Organising the location markers according to user's realtime data by using Google Firebase.

-Mert Şen - Implementing sign-in, sign-up logic by using Google Firebase.
+Mert Şen - Implementing sign-in, sign-up logic by using Google Firebase, getting duration between the user and the bus by using Google Directions API, and putting it to route adapter.

 Ege Demirkırkan - Recieving autocompleted places suggestions in search view by using Google Places API.